DreamFold/FoldFlow/README.md

 ```
 # Inference

 This project uses [hydra](https://hydra.cc) for configuration which allows easy command-line overrides and structured configs.
 You can find all the configurations files in `runner/config`.
+You can download the pretrained weights in the assets of the GitHub releases.

 In order to run inference with your own checkpoints or with our pretrained checkpoints, you need to specify the path to the checkpoint in the `runner/config/inference.yaml` file.
 During inference, we also evaluate FoldFlow designs using the Protein MPNN and ESMfold.